So you just got your first guitar, and are looking for a way to learn to play?

 Yes, there is no question about it.

-Find a course you like, stick with it, practice every day.
+Find a course you like, stick to it, and practice daily.

 Playing the guitar well requires regular practice.
 That is the secret.